turboflakes/crunch/README.md

 To promote Validators by publicly publish their automated staking rewards

-To notify Nominators privately or publicly about their chosen Validators staking rewards performance
+For Nominators in private or public rooms check their chosen Validators rewards performance

 ## Installation